Hick’s Law: Reducing Choices For Interface Design

 Employees Want Fewer Things To Learn

-Decision Making is Easier With Limited Options Laura Köln
+Decision Making is Easier With Limited Options

 For Employees, the fewer things to learn, the better.
-Employees that are designing the UI don't want a complex layout.
+Employees who are designing the UI don’t want a complex layout.
 They don’t want to spend an additional X amount of time creating new features and pathways.

 Using Hick’s Law will improve employee morale.
 As a result, navigating through the app will be a cakewalk.
 It reduces the chances of negative reviews.
 Therefore, employees will be satisfied.